 Refunds and Itinerary Changes

-If itinerary changes are necessary either before a trip begins or once a camping trip is underway, please contact park staff by calling (715) 779-3397 or in person whenever possible.
+If itinerary changes are necessary once a camping trip is underway, please contact park staff by calling (715) 779-3398 ext.
+2, or in person whenever possible.
 Present your camping permit to park staff when making these itinerary changes.
-There will be no charge for changes due to severe weather conditions.
-Campers choosing to make itinerary changes for other reasons will be charged $10/night ($20/night for group campsites) for each nightly change.
+There is no charge for changes due to severe weather conditions or campsite closures.